OpenSoftwareEngineering/test-automation-templates/flutterflow/testing.md

 ## Issues

-1. Flutter tests do not support making HTTP requests.
-Instead, all requests are automatically given the response code 400.
-Unsure if this issue originates from FlutterFlow or Flutter itself.
+1. Flutter unit tests do not support making HTTP requests.
+Instead, all requests are automatically given the response code 400. ~Unsure if this issue originates from FlutterFlow or Flutter itself.~ **Resolved**: Use integration testing, HTTP requests are allowed there.